OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 Select in the field "Type of drawing" if several course participants can solve the same task or if each task or if each student should solve a different task.

-If the task is selected manually, you can also specify in the “Preview” field whether course participants can view the task before selecting it.
-If each course participant is to solve a different task for “Type of draw”, at least as many tasks must be entered as there are course participants who are to solve this task.
+In the "Type of draw" field, select whether several course participants can solve the same task or whether each course participant should solve a different task.
+If the task is selected manually, you can also specify in the "Preview" field whether the course participants can view the task before selecting it.
+If each course participant is to solve a different task for "Type of draw", at least as many tasks must be entered as there are course participants who are to solve this task.

 !!! info "Hint"

     If the course element contains only one task, manual selection is not very useful.
 In this case, it is best to use the automatic assignment.

 In the field "Message for user" you can provide general information for all course participants regarding your tasks.

-!!! info "Additional document editors"

-    If additional document editors are activated in the administration, additional file formats can also be created.
-For example, if Only Office is used, Word, Excel or PowerPoint files can also be created.
-The same applies to the creation of other (feedback) files.

 In the setting manual choice, if a course participant choses by incident a wrong or not-wanted assignment, it can be reset in the [assessment tool](../learningresources/Assessment_tool_overview.md) by the course owner.